bacpop/pp-sketchlib/README.md

 a roughly proportional performance increase.

 For calculating sketches of read datasets, or large numbers of distances, and you have a CUDA compatible GPU, you can calculate distances on your graphics device even more quickly.
-Add the `--use-gpu` option:
+Add the `--gpu` option with the desired device ID:

 ```
-poppunk_sketch --sketch --rfile rfiles.txt --ref-db listeria --cpus 4 --use-gpu
+sketchlib sketch -l rfiles.txt -o listeria --cpus 4 --gpu 0
-poppunk_sketch --query --ref-db listeria --query-db listeria --use-gpu
+sketchlib query dist listeria --gpu 0
 ```

-Both CPU parallelism and the GPU will be used, so be sure to add both `--cpus` and `--use-gpu` for maximum speed.
-This is particularly efficient when sketching.
+Both CPU parallelism and the GPU will be used, so be sure to add both `--cpus` and `--gpu` for maximum speed.
+This is particularly efficient when sketching reads.

-You can set the `--gpu-id` if you have more than one device, which may be necessary on cluster systems.
-This mode can also benefit from having multiple CPU cores available too.

 ### Benchmarks